 Students in the school's executive MBA program work their way through a list of related courses:

-Even when the core curriculum is similar, however, these programs can be very different.
-In general, there are fewer foundational courses in executive MBA programs because schools assume students already possess a certain level of advanced business knowledge.
+Even when the core curricula are similar, however, these programs can be very different.
+In general, there are fewer foundational courses in executive MBA programs because schools assume students have already mastered management fundamentals.
 Many colleges and universities offer MBA concentrations like management, operations, strategy, and entrepreneurship.
 Most executive MBA programs, in contrast, don't give students the option of selecting a specialization or even choosing electives.
+That's because EMBA students have already developed specializations over their careers.
+Most hope to continue along their career path to a more advanced position.
 EMBA programs are also almost always more rigorous and faster-paced than traditional MBA programs.

 Executive MBA programs might only meet in the evenings and on weekends, but they don't typically take any longer than traditional full-time MBA programs.
 It's not unusual for both executive MBA and traditional MBA programs to take two to three years to complete.
 There are accelerated EMBA and MBA programs as well.
 One-year MBA programs are certainly more common than accelerated executive MBA programs, but it's possible to earn an EMBA in as little as 19 months.